jmaasch/causal_arc/README.md

    booktitle={NeurIPS 2025 Workshop on Bridging Language, Agent, and World Models for Reasoning and Planning}
 }
 ```

+This repository houses the source code for generating CausalARC tasks, as well as static datasets of presampled tasks (`data/static_evaluation_set/`) and text prompts (`data/prompts/`).

 See our full project page here: [https://jmaasch.github.io/carc/](https://jmaasch.github.io/carc/)